 IGOR and ZOYA KOROLYOV

 Igor was converted in 1994 during our first mission trip to Lugansk, Ukraine.
 His wife Zoya became a Christian one year later.
 Igor has preached for the congregation for several years.
-A meeting place in Lugansk was purchased in 1999 that, after some modifications, now includes a worship area with seating for about 50, two classrooms, and kitchen and bath room.
+A meeting place in Lugansk was purchased in 1999 that, after some modifications, now includes a worship area with seating for about 50, two classrooms, and a kitchen and bathroom.
 Additional renovations and improvements by the members have made the building much more inviting.
 Attendance averages around 15 to 20.
 Many members have moved away to find jobs.
 Igor and Zoya visited Northeast in the spring of 2000 and again in 2007.
-They have a son, daughter-in-law and one grandchild of the first of 2010.
-In 2009 Igor decided to pursue some formal Bible training through the Sunset School of Preaching and dedicate himself to full time ministry.
-Igor may be contacted at email@example.com
+They have a son, daughter-in-law, and one grandchild of the first of 2010.
+In 2009 Igor decided to pursue some formal Bible training through the Sunset School of Preaching and dedicate himself to full-time ministry.
+Igor may be contacted at firstname.lastname@example.org

 LUIS CASTELLANOS and FAMILY

 In 1995, Luis and his wife, Ruth, started a work in southern Honduras in Choluteca, near the Nicaraguan border.
 There is a church there now with their own meeting facility.
 Included are separate classroom facilities.
 Attendance on Sunday morning averages about 150.
 Luis was instrumental in securing funds to build housing in a “new city” after the Hurricane Mitch struck Central America in 1998.
 He does a lot of leadership training and has a very active youth group.
 They have 3 children.
 Luis can be reached at email@example.com